 The term "respondent" means a party against whom a statement of claim or third party claim has been filed.
+A claimant against whom a counterclaim has been filed is not a respondent for purposes of the Code.

 (u) Statement of Claim